-The starting circuit can only be activated when the clutch pedal is fully depressed and P.T.O. control lever and MID P.T.O. control lever (if equipped) are in the "OFF" position.
-Always check to make certain the transmission main shift lever and P.T.O. levers are in neutral before attempting to start the engine.
+The starting circuit can only be activated when the main shift lever or shuttle lever (if equipped) and P.T.O. lever are in neutral.
+Always check to make certain the transmission main shift lever and P.T.O. lever are in neutral before attempting to start the engine.
 Refer to page 14 for complete starting instructions.